AtriaCoop/new-townhall-backend/README.md

 When you want to run just a specifc test file, run the following command:

 - `python3 manage.py test appName.tests.testFileName`
-- To run the chat model endpoints tests in chats app, you'd use: `python3 manage.py test chats.tests.test_chat_endpoint`
+- To run the chat model endpoints tests in the chats app, you'd use: `python3 manage.py test chats.tests.test_chat_endpoint`

 #### Running the Server Locally: